-- A. Engineering Controls Consist of substitution, isolation, ventilation, and equipment modification. - B. Administrative Controls Any procedure, which significantly limits daily exposure by control or manipulation of the work schedule, or manner in which work is performed is considered a means of administrative control.
-The use of personal protective equipment is not considered a means of administrative control. - C. Work Practice Controls A type of administrative controls by which the employer modifies the manner in which the employee performs assigned work.
-Such modification may result in a reduction of exposure through such methods as changing work habits, improving sanitation and hygiene practices, or making other changes in the way the employee performs the job. - D. Feasibility Abatement measures required to correct a citation item are feasible when they can be accomplished by the employer.
+- work habits, improving sanitation and hygiene practices, or making other changes in the way the employee performs the job. - D. Feasibility Abatement measures required to correct a citation item are feasible when they can be accomplished by the employer.
 The CSHO, following current directions and guidelines, shall inform the employer, where appropriate, that a determination will be made as to whether engineering or administrative controls are feasible. - E. Technical Feasibility The existence of technical know-how as to materials and methods available or adaptable to specific circumstances, which can be applied to a cited violation with a reasonable possibility that employee exposure to occupational hazards will be reduced. - F. Economic Feasibility Means that the employer is financially able to undertake the measures necessary to abate the citations received. - NOTE: If an employer's level of compliance lags significantly behind that of its industry, allegations of economic infeasibility will not be accepted. - 2.
-Documenting Claims of Infeasibility - A. CSHOs shall document the underlying facts, which give rise to an employer's claim of infeasibility. - B. When economic infeasibility is claimed, the CSHO shall inform the employer that, although the cost of corrective measures to be taken will generally not be considered as a factor in the issuance of a citation, it may be considered during an informal conference or during settlement negotiations. - C. Complex issues regarding feasibility should be referred to the DM or designee for determination.

-- f.
-REDUCING EMPLOYEE EXPOSURE - Employers shall be advised that, whenever feasible, engineering, administrative or work practice controls must be instituted, even if they are not sufficient to eliminate the hazard (or to reduce exposure to or below the permissible exposure limit).
+Documenting Claims of Infeasibility - A. CSHOs shall document the underlying facts, which give rise to an employer's claim of infeasibility. - B. When economic infeasibility is claimed, the CSHO shall inform the employer that, although the cost of corrective measures to be taken will generally not be considered as a factor in the issuance of a citation, it may be considered during an informal conference or during settlement negotiations. - C. Complex issues regarding feasibility should be referred to the DM or designee for determination. - f.
+REDUCING EMPLOYEE EXPOSURE Employers shall be advised that, whenever feasible, engineering, administrative or work practice controls must be instituted, even if they are not sufficient to eliminate the hazard (or to reduce exposure to or below the permissible exposure limit).
 They are required in conjunction with personal protective equipment to further reduce exposure to the lowest practical level. - g.
 ABATEMENT VERIFICATION During the closing conference, the CSHO should thoroughly explain to the employer the abatement verification requirements.
 See Chapter 7, Post Inspection Procedures, and Abatement Verification. - 1.
 Abatement Certification Abatement certification is required for all citation item(s), which the employer received except for those citation items, which are identified as "Corrected During Inspection." - 2.
-Corrected During Inspection (CDI) The violation(s) that will reflect on-site abatement and will be identified in the citations as "Corrected During Inspection" and shall be reviewed with the employer at the closing conference. - 3.
+Corrected During Inspection (CDI) The violation(s) that will reflect on-site abatement and will be identified in the citations as "Corrected During Inspection" and shall be reviewed with the employer at the closing conference. - NOTE: CDI shall only be applied for abatement received prior to the closing conference. - 3.
 Abatement Documentation Abatement documentation, the employer's physical proof of abatement, is required to be submitted along with each violation.
-To minimize confusion, the distinction between abatement certification and abatement documentation should be discussed. - 4.
+To minimize confusion,

+- the distinction between abatement certification and abatement documentation should be discussed. - 4.
 Placement of Abatement Verification Tags The required placement of abatement verification tags or the citation must also be discussed at the closing conference, if it has not been discussed during the walkaround portion of the inspection.
 See NAC 618.6465. - 5.
 Requirements for Extended Abatement Periods Where extended abatement periods are involved, the requirements for abatement plans and progress reports shall be discussed. - h.
-EMPLOYEE DISCRIMINATION - The CSHO shall emphasize that the NV OSH Act prohibits employers from discharging or discriminating in any way against an employee who has exercised any right under the NV OSH Act, including the right to make safety or health complaints or to request a NV OSHA inspection.
+EMPLOYEE DISCRIMINATION The CSHO shall emphasize that the NV OSH Act prohibits employers from discharging or discriminating in any way against an employee who has exercised any right under the NV OSH Act, including the right to make safety or health complaints or to request a NV OSHA inspection.